genestack/user-tutorials/user-guide/source/guide/using-genestack.rst

 can change the settings of your current collaboration groups or create new ones and invite other users to join.
 You can also view and accept all the invitations you have received from other users.
-Read more about collaboration on Genestack here__.
+Read more about collaboration on Genestack in :ref:`sharing`.

 Manage Users
 ~~~~~~~~~~~~

 In this section, you can create new users or change password of your users.
-You can watch a video on managing users on Genestack here__.
+You can watch `this video about managing users on Genestack <https://www.youtube
+.com/watch?v=asMhUjD_i68&list=PLqGSwEO9VFw1e7Z996-gQWE4vgRZMyY3Z&index=1>`_.

 |ManageUsers|